CleverRaven/Cataclysm-DDA/COMPILING_osx.md

 This worked for me, your mileage may vary.

-- (The font looks a little weird in the SDL version.
+(The font looks a little weird in the SDL version.
 Not sure why).

+todo: make it work with sdl libs, i.e. non-framework sdl installed via macports, homebrew... this would be most similar to the linux build, just different locations for search paths.

 #### Prerequisites: